viamrobotics/docs/docs/tutorials/data-management-tutorial.md

 1. Navigate to the **COMPONENTS** tab on your robot's **CONFIG** page.
 2. Scroll down to the camera component.
    (On the Viam Rover, the camera is named `cam`.)
-   YThe camera component has a section labeled **Data Capture Configuration**.
+   The camera component has a section labeled **Data Capture Configuration**.
 3. Click `Add Method` to enable data capture for this camera.

    - Set the **Type** to "ReadImage" and the **Frequency** to "0.333".